pssst/pssst/README.md

 ### Push

 Pushes a message into an users box.
-If no box is specified, the default box `all` is used.
+If no box is specified, the default box `box` is used.
 The `from` field will be deleted from the message, after the sender validation on the server is processed.

 **Request**